joemasilotti/TurboNavigator/README.md

 ### Customize behavior for external URLs

 Turbo cannot navigate across domains because page visits are done via JavaScript.
-A clicked link that points to a different domain is considered external.
+A tapped link that points to a different domain is considered external.

+By default, web URLs (`http://` and `https://`) are presented via the in-app browser, `SFSafariViewController`.
+Everything else is opened natively.
+For example, `tel:` and `sms:` links are opened, when possible, in Phone.app or Messages.app.

+If you want to register _additional_ URL schemes you need to follow the [steps outlined here](https://developer.apple.com/documentation/uikit/uiapplication/1622952-canopenurl#discussion) to add an entry in your Info.plist.

-By default, a `SFSafariViewController` is presented.
-This can be overridden by implementing the following delegate method.
+This behavior can be overridden by implementing the following delegate method.

 ```swift
 class MyCustomClass: TurboNavigationDelegate {